Private users in Proton organizations

 By default, all users are non-private, which means any organization administrator can read their emails.
 This might be desirable for employee oversight and compliance reasons.

 Only administrators can access the messages of your organization’s non-private users.

-Proton Mail cannot access the emails of ANY user of your organization, including non-private users.
+Proton can’t access the emails of ANY user of your organization, including non-private users.

-As an administrator, you can designate a user as a private user when you add them or at a later time.
+As an administrator, you can designate a user as a private user when you add them or anytime later.
 A private user’s messages can only be accessed with that user’s login credentials.
-Administrators will not be able to access a private user’s messages.
+Administrators can’t access a private user’s messages.

-Administrators cannot change a private user into a non-private user.
-To do this, you would need to delete the user account entirely and then recreate it.
+Administrators can’t change a private user into a non-private user.
+To do this, you must delete the user account and recreate it.

 If a private user loses or forgets their password, they must reset it using their recovery email address.
-The administrator cannot change their password for them.
+An administrator can’t change their password for them.

 How to designate a new user as a private user

-When adding a new user(new window), turn the Private switch on.
+When adding a new user, turn the Private switch on.

 How to designate an existing user as a private user